sedelpeuch/ronoco/ronoco-documentation/src/documentation/behavior.md

 - *name*: String - name of current block
 - *name of service*: String - The name of the service to be called.
 The name must not be preceded by a /.
 - *Parameters of service*: Array - The parameters to be provided to the service.
 The parameters must be enclosed in brackets and separated by commas.

+<method> end_effector(name, data, child) </method>
+        Allows control of the robot end effector via an associated service passed as a parameter to ronoco.launch (the robot end effector controller must be started independently).

+ This block returns SUCCESS if it has succeeded in completing the action and FAILURE if it has caught something in its path.
+Otherwise, the combination of "end_effector" and an "inverter" will return SUCCESS if the robot has caught something.

+<member> Parameters </member>
+- *name*: String - name of current block
+- *Data*: Array - The parameters to be provided to the service.
+The parameters must be enclosed in brackets and separated by commas.